 One type of intellectual property right is a trade secret.
 A trade secret is any proprietary or confidential information you use in the business that gives you an advantage over your competitors.
 Specifically, a trade secret is defined under the Defend Trade Secrets Act as: “all forms and types of financial, business, scientific, technical, economic, or engineering information, including patterns, plans, compilations, program devices, formulas, designs, prototypes, methods, techniques, processes, procedures, programs, or codes, whether tangible or intangible, and whether or how stored, compiled, or memorialized physically, electronically, graphically, photographically, or in writing if (A) the owner thereof has taken reasonable measures to keep such information secret; and (B) the information derives independent economic value, actual or potential, from not being generally known to, and not being readily ascertainable through proper means by, another person who can obtain economic value from the disclosure or use of the information.

 This information can be protected through the use of a non-disclosure (NDA) or confidentiality agreement.
 These secrets and know-how are a valuable part of a thriving business and for some (think coca-cola recipe) is the driving force behind a company's success.
-Blaier Law LLC has the experience to help you keep your trade secrets and confidential information protected.
+Whether you need a confidentiality agreement or NDA reviewed, drafted, or incorporated into a larger transaction, Blaier Law LLC has the experience to help you keep your trade secrets and confidential information protected.

 To stay up to date on the latest news and information on trade secrets, confidential information, and other IP, check out our blog.